preco21/eslint-config-legacy/readme.md

 ## Usage

-Add `extends` field to your ESLint config (if you haven't created, create one):
+Add `extends` field to your ESLint config (create one if you haven't already):

 `.eslintrc.yml`: